Refinement Modal Logic: Conclusions and perspectives

+\paragraph{Further research} We wish to determine the complexity of model checking in the various refinement modal logics.
 On the further horizon loom the detailed investigation of {\em other} refinement logics, mainly refinement PDL and refinement CTL, and the exploration of their applications.
-The relation of refinement quantification and other form of propositional quantification over information change (quantifying over announcements, quantifying over action models) needs closer investigation, and results to be obtained in that area are unclear.
+The relation of refinement quantification to other forms of propositional quantification over information change also needs further investigation.